 Frank answers: This is a timely question because many churches will observe St. Luke’s Day this Sunday (October 18).
 Because St. Luke the Evangelist was a physician (Colossians 4:14) and the Gospel of St. Luke and its sequel, the Acts of the Apostles, are studded with healing stories, it has been a day on which to lift up the Church’s ministry of healing and to make the laying on of hands and anointing of the sick available in a public way.
 Some pastors use this as an opportunity to teach about anointing of the sick and to let people know it is offered to those who are hospitalized and receiving treatment for serious illnesses.
 I did this in my congregation.
-I also received the laying on of hands and anointing, along with confession and absolution, before surgery for colon cancer.
+I also received the laying on of hands and anointing, along with confession and absolution and Holy Communion, before surgery for colon cancer.

 The Ministry of Healing